 German law allows for freezing orders in the attachment procedure (Arrestverfahren).
-The attachment procedure itself is an urgent court procedure, which serves to provisionally secure the claim of a creditor who currently is not yet in the possession of an enforceable title.
+The attachment procedure is an urgent court procedure that provisionally secures the claim of a creditor who does not yet possess an enforceable title.

 When a court renders a freezing order in attachment proceedings, the debtor is immediately prohibited from disposing of their assets.
-The freezing order itself does not allow the creditor to seize the assets of the debtor.
-In a follow-up ex parte proceeding the creditor has to demonstrate in court which specific assets of the debtor, which are to be specified by the creditor, shall be seized.
-The seizure itself can then be executed by means of separate seizure orders.
+The freezing order does not allow the creditor to seize the assets of the debtor.
+In a follow-up ex parte proceeding, the creditor has to demonstrate in court which assets of the debtor specified by the creditor shall be seized.
+The seizure can then be executed using separate seizure orders.

-German procedural law also allows for interim injunctions with which a debtor is ordered to perform or refrain from performing a certain act on a preliminary basis (Einstweilige Verfügung).
+German procedural law also allows for interim injunctions with which a debtor is ordered to perform or refrain from performing a certain action on a preliminary basis (Einstweilige Verfügung).
 The injunction itself can be significant as a means of securing enforcement measures.